Minorities In Hindutva-turned India Facing Growing Threat: Experts - UrduPoint

 Minorities In Hindutva-turned India Facing Growing Threat: Experts

+Turning from being a secular to a Hindutva country under the RSS-BJP nexus, India has become a great threat to its minorities

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2024) Turning from being a secular to Hindutva country under RSS-BJP nexus, India has become a great threat to its minorities.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2024) Turning from being a secular to a Hindutva country under the RSS-BJP nexus, India has become a great threat to its minorities.

-According to Kashmir Media Service, political experts and analysts while commenting on the inauguration of Ram Temple, built on the debris of centuries old Babri Masjid, by none other than the incumbent Prime Minister Narendra Modi, said that minorities are persecuted psychologically, physically and economically in India.
+According to Kashmir Media Service, political experts and analysts while commenting on the inauguration of Ram Temple, built on the debris of centuries-old Babri Masjid, by none other than the incumbent Prime Minister Narendra Modi, said that minorities are persecuted psychologically, physically and economically in India, today.

 BJP rule as violence, intimidation and harassment against minorities have become the order of the day, they added.